Mauritania: Geography

 Mauritania lies in the western region of the continent of Africa, and is generally flat, its 1,030,000 km2 forming vast, arid plains broken by occasional ridges and clifflike outcroppings.
 It borders the North Atlantic Ocean to the west, Senegal to the southwest, Mali to the east and southeast, Algeria to the northeast, and Western Sahara to the north and northwest.
 It is considered part of both the Sahel and the Maghreb.
 Approximately three-quarters of Mauritania is desert or semidesert.
 As a result of extended, severe drought, the desert has been expanding since the mid-1960s.

 A series of scarps face southwest, longitudinally bisecting these plains in the center of the country.
-The scarps also separate a series of sandstone plateaus, the highest of which is the Adrar Plateau, reaching an elevation of 500 m.
+The scarps also separate a series of sandstone plateaus, the highest of which is the Adrar Plateau, reaching an elevation of 500 meter.
 Spring-fed oases lie at the foot of some of the scarps.
 Isolated peaks, often rich in minerals, rise above the plateaus; the smaller peaks are called guelbs and the larger ones kedias.
 The concentric Guelb er Richat is a prominent feature of the north-central region.
-Kediet ej Jill, near the city of Zouîrât, has an elevation of 915 m and is the highest peak.
+Kediet ej Jill, near the city of Zouîrât, has an elevation of 915 meter and is the highest peak.
 The plateaus gradually descend toward the northeast to the barren El Djouf, or "Empty Quarter," a vast region of large sand dunes that merges into the Sahara Desert.
 To the west, between the ocean and the plateaus, are alternating areas of clayey plains (regs) and sand dunes (ergs), some of which shift from place to place, gradually moved by high winds.
 The dunes generally increase in size and mobility toward the north.

 Belts of natural vegetation, corresponding to the rainfall pattern, extend from east to west and range from traces of tropical forest along the Senegal River to brush and savanna in the southeast.
 Only sandy desert is found in the center and north of the country.
 Mauritania is home to seven terrestrial ecoregions: Sahelian Acacia savanna, West Sudanian savanna, Saharan halophytics, Atlantic coastal desert, North Saharan steppe and woodlands, South Saharan steppe and woodlands, and West Saharan montane xeric woodlands.

 The Richat Structure, dubbed the "Eye of the Sahara", is a formation of rock resembling concentric circles in the Adrar Plateau, near Ouadane, west–central Mauritania.